adam-p/yesterday-i-learned/linux.md

 * `;;` [terminates a case block](http://tldp.org/LDP/abs/html/special-chars.html)
 * `set -e` in a script terminates the script if there's a single error in the script.
 Unless... the error happened in some kind of loop.
 * [`pushd` and `popd`](http://en.wikipedia.org/wiki/Pushd_and_popd) allows storing the current directory and restoring to that directory in a stack-based fashion.
+* Read your man pages! `cp -f` forces a copy by deleting any destination file(s) that may prevent the copy, and `cp -n` does the exact opposite -- if something already exists, don't copy it.

 ## Tmux